2024 South African general election: First sitting of parliament

-Other parties to join the national unity government are GOOD, shortly after the first sitting of parliament, the PAC, on the 19th, and the FF+ on the 20th of June.
+Other parties to join the national unity government were GOOD, shortly after the first sitting of parliament, the PAC, on the 19th, and the FF+ on the 20th of June.
 The UDM decided to join on the 21st, Rise Mzansi on the 22nd, Al Jama-ah on the 23rd, and UAT on the 30th of June 2024.
 This brought the GNU to 288 seats in the 400 seat parliament (72%).
 On 12 July 2024 the UAT withdrew from the GNU, because it did not receive any positions in the Cabinet.
-This does not adjust the 72% of GNU seats in parliament.
+This did not adjust the 72% of GNU seats in parliament.

 The DA reportedly requested 10 posts in the cabinet, including the ministries of Communication and digital technology, Trade and industry, Transport, Public service and administration, Water and sanitation, Local government and Health, as well as deputy minister posts of finance and health.
 In addition, the DA requested that John Steenhuisen be designated as deputy president over ANC incumbent Paul Mashatile.
 The ANC rejected most of the requests on the grounds of multiple other parties joining the coalition negotiations, instead agreeing to up to five cabinet positions for the DA.
 The DA's negotiators, including Steenhuisen and Tony Leon, considered withdrawing, but instead agreed to keep negotiations open with the ANC.

 On 30 June, Ramaphosa unveiled his new 32-member cabinet, with the ANC holding 20 posts, the DA holding six, and the remainder being held by other coalition members.
 John Steenhuisen was appointed as agriculture minister, while the leaders of four other parties were also named ministers.
 In addition, 42 deputy ministers were named from among the coalition parties.

 In the 6th Parliament's final session, the National Assembly voted to establish the Electoral Reform Consultation Panel to independently investigate and recommend potential reforms to South Africa's electoral system.
 The Electoral Reform Consultation Panel published their final report in August 2025 recommending a change to the electoral system to be used in the 2029 election.